JulianNicholls/React-Native-Course/README.md

   screens are `LoginScreen` and `SignupScreen` respectively.

-* I have checked the return value from `requestPermissionsAsync` so that I can detect the request being denied on iOS.
+* I have checked the return value from `requestPermissionsAsync` so that I can detect the request being denied on iOS and not continue to attempt to get location data.

+* My LocationContext is called GeoContext because there were too many things called location(s). it also means that I can use `useGeo()` to return the context, leaving `useLocation()` free for Stephen's thing.

 ### Git client